1.A.35 The CorA Metal Ion Transporter (MIT) Family

 The crystal structure of the CorA homologue from Thermotoga maritima has been solved at 3.9 Å resolution for the full-length protein and at 1.85 Å resolution for the cytoplasmic domain (Lunin et al., 2006).
 It is a funnel-shaped homopentamer with 2 TMSs per monomer.
 The channel is formed by an inner group of five helices and putatively gated by bulky hydrophobic residues.
 The large cytoplasmic domain forms a funnel whose wide mouth points into the cell and whose walls are formed by five long helices that are extensions of the transmembrane helices.
 The cytoplasmic neck of the pore is surrounded, on the outside of the funnel, by a ring of highly conserved positively charged residues.
 Two negatively charged helices in the cytoplasmic domain extend back towards the membrane on the outside of the funnel and abut the ring of positive charge.
 An apparent Mg2+ ion was bound between monomers at a conserved site in the cytoplasmic domain suggesting a mechanism to link gating of the pore to the intracellular concentration of Mg2+.
 These results contrast with those of Wang et al. (2006) who identified a soluble oligomeric N-terminal domain of the E. coli CorA that appeared to be tetrameric and to bind its substrates with the same affinity of native CorA (Wang et al., 2006).

 The intracellular funnel domain of CorA constitutes an allosteric regulatory module that can be engineered to promote an activated or closed state (Payandeh et al., 2008).
 A periplasmic gate is centered about a proline-induced kink of the pore-lining helix.
 'Helix-straightening' mutations result in gain-of-function.
 The narrowest constriction along the pore is a hydrophobic gate, likely forming an energetic barrier to ion flux.
 Highly conserved acidic residues found in the short periplasmic loop are not essential for CorA function or Mg2+ selectivity but may be required for proper protein folding and stability.
 Cation selectivity by the CorA Mg2+ channel requires a fully hydrated cation (Moomaw and Maguire, 2010).
-The mechanism of divalent ion transport via MIT family channels has been reviewed (Guskov and Eshaghi 2012).
+The structure, mechanism and regulation of divalent ion transport via MIT family channels have been reviewed (Guskov and Eshaghi 2012; Payandeh et al. 2013).

 The CorA permeases of S. typhimurium and E. coli mediate both influx and efflux of Mg2+.
 They transport Mg2+, Co2+ and Ni2+ but not Fe2+ (Papp and Maguire, 2004).
 Mg2+ is transported with an apparent KM of 20-30 μM.
 The archaeal CorA protein is functionally similar to the CorA homologues of enteric bacteria.
 The yeast proteins appear to exhibit broad specificity transporting a wide range of di- and trivalent metal cations.
 In this respect, and also with respect to topology, MIT family members resemble channel proteins.
 The ZntB protein is a very distant homologue showing greatest similarity to the M. janaschii protein but catalyzing efflux of Zn2+ and Ca2+ (Worlock and Smith, 2002).